History of the French in Baltimore

-The history of the French in Baltimore dates back to the 18th century.
-The earliest wave of French immigration began in the mid-18th century, bringing many Acadian refugees from Canada's Maritime Provinces.
-The Acadians were exiled from Canada by the British during the French and Indian War.
-Later waves of French settlement in Baltimore from the 1790s to the early 19th century brought Roman Catholic refugees of the French Revolution and refugees of the Haitian Revolution from the French colony of Saint-Domingue.
+The history of the French in Baltimore dates to the 18th century.
+The earliest wave of French immigration began in the mid-18th century, as many Acadian refugees from Canada's Maritime Provinces.
+The Acadians were expelled from Canada by the British, who were victorious in the French and Indian War, and in the Seven Years War in Europe.
+They took over French territory in North America east of the Mississippi River.

+Later waves of French settlement in Baltimore from the 1790s to the early 19th century brought Roman Catholic refugees of the French Revolution and others fleeing the Haitian Revolution in the French colony of Saint-Domingue.

+In the late 20th and 21st centuries, additional Creole and French speakers have immigrated to Baltimore and other US cities as refugees from Haiti.
+Their nation has struggled with violent political upheaval and severe natural disasters.

 Demographics

-In 1920, 626 foreign-born White people in Baltimore spoke the French language.
+In 1920, 626 foreign-born White people in Baltimore spoke the French language as their mother tongue.

-As of the 2000 United States Census the French American community in the Baltimore metropolitan area numbered 47,234 (1.9% of the area's population) and an additional 10,494 (0.4%) identified as French Canadian American.
-This places the Baltimore area's total population of French descent at 57,728, which is 2.3% of the area's population.
-The Census also found that the French language (including French Creole) is spoken at home by 5,705 people in Baltimore.
+As of the 2000 United States census the French American community in the Baltimore metropolitan area numbered 47,234 (1.9% of the area's population); an additional 10,494 (0.4%) identified as French Canadian American.
+The Baltimore area's total population of French descent numbered 57,728, or 2.3% of the area's population.
+According to Census responses, some 5,705 people in Baltimore speak the French language (including French Creole) at home.

 In the same year Baltimore city's French population (excluding Basques) was 4,721, 0.7% of the city's population.
 There were also 824 French-Canadians, 0.1% of the population.

+As of 2011, immigrants from France were the forty-fifth largest foreign-born population in Baltimore.
+French (including patois and Cajun) was the fourth most common language of people who spoke English "less than very well".
+French Creole was the thirtieth most spoken language of people who spoke English "less than very well".

 In 2013, an estimated 5,383 French-Americans resided in Baltimore city, 0.9% of the population.
-An additional 1,007 people, 0.2% of the population, were of French-Canadian descent.
+An additional 1,007 people, 0.2% of the population, identified as being of French-Canadian descent.

-As of September 2014, immigrants from France were the forty-fifth largest foreign-born population in Baltimore and the French language (including Patois and Cajun) was the fourth most commonly spoken language after English.
-French Creole was the thirtieth most spoken language other than English.